 Well, yes, of course there is.
 Let us suppose you are yourself a disabled driver, and you desperately need to park so that you can unload your wheelchair and get on with your life.
 You, too, have been going round and round in the traffic, looking for a space where you can legally station your vehicle.
 At last, you see a haven, a blue-badge zone, and you start to make towards it ; and just as you are about to indicate to begin the parking manoeuvre, a car shoots past you — blue badge in the window — and then, with all the insolent grace of a Las Vegas valet parker, the driver reverses into your spot and bounds out, whistling, remote-locking with a backwards squirt of electrons, and leaving you to get on with your search.
 That is the everyday experience of Frank Gardner, the BBC’s excellent security correspondent.

 As everyone knows, Frank was shot by al-Qaeda, while on an assignment in Saudi Arabia in 2004.
 In spite of severe damage to his spine, he has gone on to make an extraordinary recovery.
-He skis and he reports for the BBC from around the world, and yet he still needs a wheelchair.
+He skis and he reports for the BBC from around the world, and yet he still needs an Electric folding wheelchair.
 He needs space, he explains, to park his car and get out his equipment.
 “For me, it’s often a question of physics.
 I can’t park in between other cars like a normal driver because I need to open my car door wide enough to bring my wheelchair alongside.
 The few disabled parking bays are almost invariably taken up by blue-badge drivers I’ve seen walking to and from their cars.”
 Frank’s point is that the benefit of blue-badge parking has been extended so widely that it now fails to help those who need it most.

 This week the Government is announcing another attempt to reform a system that currently awards 2.5-million blue badges to drivers across the country.
 There is talk of new independent medical tests, after auditors revealed a few years ago that about 16,000 blue-badge holders were shamelessly using the entitlements of dead relatives.
 According to yesterday’s Sunday Telegraph, ministers think that as many as half of all blue badges could be going to people who don’t need them.
 If so, that is an extraordinary statistic and we must of course wish the Government every possible success in its attempts to stamp out fraud.
 If it is really true that so many people are effectively swindling the councils out of parking charges, then that is deeply unfair and expensive for the law-abiding.